 The study of English grammar can be both interesting and fun, I promise!

-I am the daughter of a Shakespeare scholar and have seen and read many of Shakespeare's plays.
-I am also a fan of Ibsen.
+My father is a Shakespeare scholar and the founder of a Shakespeare festival, so I grew up around the theatre and have seen and read many of Shakespeare's plays.
+I am also a fan of Ibsen and Tennessee Williams.

-For ESL students studying English language literature, I can help you comprehend what you read better.
+For ESL students studying English language literature: I can help you comprehend what you read better.
 I can clarify the meaning of unfamiliar idioms and expressions and the cultural contexts surrounding them.
-I can help you to use reading, discussing and/or writing about English language literature to help build your English proficiency.
+I can help you to use reading, discussing and writing about English language literature to build your English proficiency.

 I am an experienced English Language Arts teacher, tutor and Academic Intervention Teacher.
 I have successfully used both phonics-based and whole language approaches to help Kindergarten through 3rd grade students improve their word pronunciation and reading or pre-reading skills.
 (This includes word 'decoding' or 'sounding out' skills for readers, and letter/sound relationships for pre-readers.)